Neruzzz/open5gs-2upf/README.md

-# Open5GS 2UPF Cloud-Edge Deployment
+# Open5GS 2-UPF cloud-edge deployment

 This repository provides a complete deployment setup for a 5G standalone core using Open5GS (version **2.6.6**) and Amarisoft gNB.
 It supports a dual deployment architecture with two pairs of SMF/UPF components: one in the **cloud** and one at the **edge**.
 The UE dynamically selects the user plane route based on the **APN** configuration: one APN points to the cloud UPF, and another points to the edge UPF, enabling differentiated traffic handling and slicing.